El Monte

 Site Key features Distance to Temple Square

-Salt Lake City KOA Holiday Full hookups, bike path to downtown 3 km
+Salt Lake City KOA Holiday Full hook-ups, cycle path to city centre 1.9 miles (3 km)

-Pony Express RV Resort Paved pull-throughs, pool, wide bays 10 km
+Pony Express RV Resort Hardstanding drive-throughs, pool, wide bays 6.2 miles (10 km)

-Antelope Island State Park Campground Lakefront pitch, water, dump station, dark skies 65 km
+Antelope Island State Park Campground Lakefront pitch, water, chemical disposal point, dark skies 40.4 miles (65 km)

-A state park campground in Utah is a government-operated campground that offers marked RV sites, water taps, a shared dump station and trail access for a reasonable nightly fee.
+A state park campsite in Utah is a government-operated campsite that offers marked motorhome pitches, water taps, a shared chemical disposal point and trail access for a reasonable nightly fee.

 Frequently Asked Questions